RogerSelwyn/MS365-Calendar/docs/permissions.md

 This page details the permissions for this integration.
 General instructions can be found on the MS365 Home Assistant [Permissions](https://rogerselwyn.github.io/MS365-HomeAssistant/permissions.html) page.

-Calendar - For calendars *Note the requirement for `.Shared` permissions for shared mailbox calendars*
+*Note the requirement for `.Shared` permissions for shared mailbox calendars*

   | Feature  | Permissions                | Update | MS Graph Description                                  | Notes |
   |----------|----------------------------|:------:|-------------------------------------------------------|-------|